Group shots in reportage wedding photography?

 So, do I shoot them?
 Often these group shots come from ‘family pressure’.
 I had one bride enquire – the first thing she said was “I don’t want to be stood in a field waiting for loads of group shots”.
 But the bride’s mother had other ideas.
 We did do them – but quickly.
 No getting chairs out, no elaborate setups, no placing feet in a particular way, or the dresses, etc – stand together, look this way (so many people fail at that 😉 ) – record made.
 So a couple of shots (weather playing ball) at the end of the drinks reception, isn’t a major problem.
 But the priority is the natural stuff.

-If you are after loads of groups shots, then to be honest, I’m not the wedding photographer for you, because I don’t do that.
+If you are after loads of group shots, then, to be honest, I’m not the wedding photographer for you, because I don’t do that.
 But if you want natural reportage wedding photography?
-In these days of iphones and ipads, group shots are taking place all the time at a wedding.
+In these days of iPhones and iPads, group shots are taking place all the time at a wedding.
 Long gone are the days when cameras came out for the fake signing of the register and the cake cutting, now it’s constant.
 So why hire a photographer for his ‘reportage eye’ and then get him to shoot the same?
 I had one couple, faced with group requests, who asked me to shoot two quick groups.
 The rest were in the hands of their friends and I was free to go off and photograph the reception naturally.
 I would say, in this case, that the groups then went on for a very long time, but they all enjoyed it, it wasn’t formal and I could get shots around it.

 So here are some examples of group shots.